HearyShen/EasyClassification/README.md

 # EasyClassification

-[**easycls**](https://github.com/HearyShen/EasyClassification) is a classification framework based on PyTorch.
+[**EasyClassification(easycls)**](https://github.com/HearyShen/EasyClassification) is a classification framework based on PyTorch.

 ## Features

 - a deep-learning classification framework with clean code and fine extensibility
 - CPU and GPU(CUDA) support
-- configuration file for all functions and parameters
+- YAML configuration file for all functions and parameters
 - auto log system
-- etc
+- etc.